There are many choices on the market and the more choices the harder it is to pick out the right device for your application and budget.

 If you can't bring the asset to the reader like with a conveyor or a door portal processing, you have to bring the reader to the asset.
 Handheld readers are typically used for exception processing, asset tracking when asset is fixed, remote data collection, and in small scale installations.
 There are four main types of handheld readers:

 - Handheld Computers with RFID Capability – these devices have an onboard computer usually with Windows OS, display, keyboard and of course RFID antenna and reader.
 These devices are usually the most expensive, however, they pack the most functionality and usually can be custom configured with options based on your needs.
 For instance, you can add a 1D barcode scanner or 2D Imager, camera, Bluetooth communication, more memory and other options.
-A good example of such handheld is the Zebra 319Z, Zebra 9190-Z or Alien 9011.

 - Sled Handheld Readers – sleds are becoming increasingly popular, because instead of having a built-in computer on board, they utilize a smart phone.
 They only house the RFID reader, antenna, handle with a trigger and connection to the smart phone.
 The smart phone runs an app and communicates with the sled reader and with the network over Wi-Fi or Bluetooth.
 Because of using smart phone, Android, iOS or Windows apps can be easily utilized.
 Sleds can also have variations including barcode scanning.
 This option is also more cost effective.
 Good examples of popular sleds are Zebra RFD8500 and TSL 1128.

 - Bluetooth Handhelds – The third type (not really an official category) are small readers that are in form of a keyfob or strap on your hand or belt.
 They usually don’t have a display or maybe a very small LCD one, include RFID reader and antenna and communicate with your smart phone over a Bluetooth.
 These readers are perfect where space is an issue and users need small and light device.
 Such handhelds are usually the most cost effective, however, due to their small size, they usually have quite short read range and shorter battery life.
-Great examples are CAEN qID Mini Keyfob Reader or TSL 1062 (HF) and TSL 1153 (UHF).
+Great examples are CAEN qID Mini Keyfob Reader and TSL 1153 (UHF).

 - RFID Handheld Snap-Ons – this is a category of add-on modules that can